-As regards the definition of the relevant geographic and product market, the Authority notes that a technical market definition, such as that used in the context of competition law, does not have a direct bearing on the application of Article 16 EEA.
-It is of interest to note, however, that the Icelandic Competition Authority ("ICA"), in its decision No 2/2003 of 29 January 2003, defined the air terminal site at LEAT as the geographic market, due to provisions in the Customs Act specifying duty free store operation, and the duty free store market as a special product and service market.
-These findings were confirmed in a recent decision of ICA No 28/2017 of 17 July 2017, where ICA concluded that Fríhöfnin at LEAT does not operate on the same market as general retail stores selling cosmetics and hygiene products outside LEAT.
+In response to the arguments of the Icelandic Government on the definition of the relevant geographic and product market, the Authority notes that a technical market definition, such as that used in the context of competition law, does not have a direct bearing on the application of Article 16 EEA.
+It is of interest to note, however, that the Icelandic Competition Authority ("ICA"), in its decision No 2/2003 of 29 January 2003, 65 defined the geographic market of LEAT as the air terminal site, due to provisions in the Customs Act specifying duty free store operation, and the duty free store market as a special product and service market.
+These findings were confirmed in a recent decision of ICA No 28/2017 of 17 July 2017, 66 where ICA concluded that Fríhöfnin at LEAT does not operate on the same market as general retail stores selling cosmetics and hygiene products outside LEAT.
 In the decision, ICA referred specifically to the EU Commission's decisions concluding that airports constitute specific geographic and product markets.

-In any event, the Authority's view is that, even if the national market for the retail sale of alcoholic beverages in Iceland must be considered as a whole, and, even if Fríhöfnin only sells around 14% of alcoholic beverages of that market, Article 16 EEA is nonetheless applicable.
+In any event, the Authority's view is that, even if the national market for the retail sale of alcoholic beverages in Iceland must be looked at as a whole, and, even if Fríhöfnin only sells around 14% of alcoholic beverages of that market, Article 16 EEA is nonetheless applicable.

 In light of the above, the Authority concludes that, as Fríhöfnin has exclusive rights to engage in the retail sale of alcoholic beverages at LEAT, the Icelandic authorities can, through Fríhöfnin, exert their power to appreciably influence the import of alcoholic beverages from other EEA States to be sold at LEAT.
 The Authority's opinion is therefore that Fríhöfnin's operation of the retail sale of alcoholic beverages at LEAT constitutes a State monopoly within the meaning of Article 16 EEA.
-Fríhöfnin has not implemented a product selection system which meets the conditions of Article 16(1) EEA, namely a system which is non-
+Fríhöfnin has not implemented a product selection system which meets the conditions of Article 16(1) EEA, namely a system which is non-discriminatory, transparent and which provides for an obligation to state reasons and an independent monitoring procedure.
+Furthermore, Fríhöfnin appears to be under no contractual obligation to ensure that the company's marketing and advertising measures are impartial and independent of the origin of the product and that new products are made known to consumers.
+In the view of the Authority, this constitutes a breach of Article 16 EEA.